chalatz/tours/pages/tours/driving/fullday-private-tours-east-west-coast.md

 **VALLEY OF THE BUTTERFLIES**

-On the way back you drive through the island, from the **East to the West Coast**, the road passes through villages and densely wooded areas, we come to the **Valley of the Butterflies**.
+On the way back you drive through the island, from the **East to the West Coast**, the road passes through villages and densely wooded areas, we come to the Valley of the Butterflies.
 This site is beautifully arranged with wooden bridges, from mid-June to mid-September thousands of butterflies appear.
 (Stop Visit Photos).

 **THE TRADITIONAL WINERY**